-Fran Macilvey is an author and speaker based in Edinburgh, Scotland.
-Her particular interests include disability and social inclusion, personal empowerment and effective communication.
+Fran Macilvey is an author and motivational speaker whose particular interests include disability, social inclusion, personal empowerment and effective communication.

 Fran was born in Congo in 1965 and spent eight years at boarding school before qualifying in Law (Aberdeen University) and working as a lawyer for ten years.
 In 2002 she retired from legal practice to write and parent full-time.

 Her memoir, Trapped: My Life with Cerebral Palsy (Skyhorse ISBN 9781510704121) is an Amazon international bestseller described by John Pring, Editor, Disability News Service, as ‘a tough, bleak book, beautifully written and unremittingly honest…an important addition to the field of disability studies.’
 Fran has written a radio play of Trapped and is writing the stage play.

 In what Fran calls, ‘gleaning something valuable from 40 years of making mistakes’ her next two books, Happiness Matters and Making Miracles explore how we can all find more happiness and fulfilment.
 She has also completed three unpublished novels about women in the law.

 Through Artlink, in 2022-23 Fran is the writer and commentator with the Neurological Conditions Project managed by Midlothian HSCP.
 As part of her contribution, Fran wrote Three Pieces, her creative response to the lived experiences of those with long-term neurological conditions.